TypeNetwork/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_yopq.md

 ## General Technical Information

-**Overview:** This describes a proposed Y Opaque axis to vary the vertictal (y-direction) thickness of strokes.
+**Overview:** This describes a proposed Y Opaque axis to vary the vertical (y-direction) thickness of strokes.

 **Related axes:** wght, width, opsz